-If you're injured in a car accident caused by another driver, this may be your first experience filing a claim for compensation with another person’s insurance company.
+If you're injured in a car wreck caused by another driver, this may be your first experience filing a claim for compensation with another person’s insurance company.
 The process can be confusing, and settling your claim may not be easy.
-Understanding how the settlement of an auto collision claim works can help reduce stress and impatience.
+Understanding how the settlement of a San Diego auto collision claim works can help reduce stress and impatience.
 Let me take you through it step-by-step.

 Step 1: Verify Insurance Limits

 When you file the claim with the negligent driver’s insurance company, make certain to verify the amount of insurance coverage so that you'll receive the proper amount of compensation.